• Skip to main content

 Respondent’s Reply

-On receiving the Complaint by APEGNB, the matter is forwarded to the Respondent and that individual is provided two weeks to make a written Reply and provide relevant documents and information.
+On receiving the Complaint by APEGNB, the matter is forwarded to the Respondent and that individual is provided at least two weeks to make a written Reply and provide relevant documents and information.

 Only Written Communication